Start Your Career with Confidence

 Your cover letter personalises your application and lets you express your passion for mental health support.

-Briefly introduce yourself, mention your Hader qualification, and explain why the organisation’s mission resonates with you.
+Briefly introduce yourself, mention your Hader qualification, and explain why the organisation's mission resonates with you.
+Show that you understand their work by referencing their community programs, recovery models, or client groups where you can.

 9. Where to Find Mental Health Job Opportunities